-B. Horizontal Integration
+3.2.
+Horizontal Integration

 The horizontal integration of musical elements (such as notes or chords) relies primarily on two fundamental principles: Temporal and Pitch Proximity.
-This means that notes close together in terms of time and pitch tend to be integrated perceptually in an auditory stream.
-These principles are described succinctly by Huron (2001) as follows:
+These principles are described by Huron [7] as follows:

 Principle of Temporal Continuity: 'In order to evoke strong auditory streams, use continuous or recurring rather than brief or intermittent sound sources.
-Intermittent sounds should be separated by no more than roughly 800ms of silence in order to ensure the perception of continuity.'
-(Huron, 2001, p.12).
+Intermittent sounds should be separated by no more than roughly 800ms of silence in order to ensure the perception of continuity.' (p.12).